Naman-39/patient-adherence-decision-analytics/README.md

 Does patient support improve renewals?

-How do follow-up calls affect adherence?
+How do follow-up calls affect adherence?.

+Which patient segment is most at risk?

 ## Executive Dashboard